m0sys/android-dev/README.md

 **BerkeleyAdmissionQuizApp**
 > A dumb introductory application to android that asks the user, which of the two number buttons present is greatest.
-It keeps track of points gained and lost during the play session.
+It also keeps track of points gained and lost during the play session by dynamically updating a TextView.

 **To Do List**
 > A robust application that permits the user to save tasks within an ArrayList without there being any loss in data.